Back to blog

 Highlights

-To understand how content management systems (CMS) evolved and why there are different types, let's look at how content has evolved on the web.
+To understand how content management systems (CMS) evolved and why there are different types, consider how content has evolved on the web.
 To learn more, download The Ultimate Guide to CMS now.

 Building and managing websites